Procedures

 sudo ./setup.sh other entrust.conf

-This section describes how to enable TDE if the database is not previously encrypted.
-If your database is already encrypted using software wallet then go to section Prerequisite for Migrating from software wallet to Key Management Vault.
+This section describes how to enable TDE if the database has not been previously encrypted.
+If your database is already encrypted using a software wallet, go to section Migrate from software wallet to Key Management Vault.

-The setup used in this section has a primary and a standby server.
+The setup in this section uses a primary server and a standby server.
 No RAC is used.
+This setup uses CSP Vault as the keystore.

 We will do this on the primary server.